SAFETY SUMMARY WITH WARNINGS

-The most common side effects of Trulicity include nausea, diarrhea, vomiting, abdominal pain and decreased appetite.
+The most common side effects of Trulicity include nausea, diarrhea, vomiting, abdominal pain and decreased appetite, indigestion, and fatigue.

 - Your healthcare provider should show you how to use Trulicity before you use it for the first time.

-- Before you use Trulicity, talk to your doctor about low blood sugar and how to manage it.
+- Before you use Trulicity, talk to your healthcare provider about low blood sugar and how to manage it.

-❑ Do you take any other prescription medicines or over-the-counter drugs, vitamins or herbs?
+- Do you take any other prescription medicines or over-the-counter drugs, vitamins, or herbal supplements?

 - Read the Instructions for Use that come with Trulicity.

-- Use Trulicity exactly as your doctor says.
+- Use Trulicity exactly as your healthcare provider says.

 - Do not give Trulicity to other people.